Ethycs/TheWrongRepo/README.md

 * from the opened dialog navigate to the cloned repository, i.e. _flutter_dev_,
 * now you have to wait until the building process is finished.
 It can take a couple of minutes.
 You can follow it step by step by clicking _details_ in the dialog that appears in the bottom right corner of the window.

+In particular, you need to install WSL2 which at time of writing is not part of standard windows installation.
+It may be necessary to install Ubuntu or other distribution in the course of enabling WSL from standard windows options.
+Please make sure to install Ubuntu or another distribution AFTER you have fully updated to WSL2 despite all requests to the contrary.
+In the case you have made mistake and are seeing wls2 related errors.
+The first thing to check is the wslconfig /v and wslconfig /s tool whereas as the wls instructions may be unclear.

 You can check whether everything is set up correctly by opening new terminal window (`Terminal -> New Terminal` from the window menu) and typing: `flutter doctor`.
 You should see the output with checkmarks next to the first two options (Flutter SDK and Android SDK).
 Android Studio will be marked with `!` but it is ok - it won't be necessary.
 Last option refers to the connected devices and may be either checked or not depending on whether you have connected an Android device to your computer before.

 ## Application development